Wednesday, December 17, 2008

 Raymond Hyde, DVM

-Goldie was beautiful with long blonde hair, well muscled thighs and legs.
-She moved real nice and had a pedigree to match.
+moved real nice and had a pedigree to match.
 What was she doing in a place like this - a low price livestock auction?
-The palomino mare was being "dumped" because she would toss her head up and down and become upset with any bit contact, and was considered untrainable.

-Mort was a beautiful and well mannered 16.3 hand, bay, Thoroughbred gelding with a classic head and neck.
-He had had 3 years of foxhunting experience, but was dropped off at the hunt's kennels to be fed to the hounds.
-He had become dangerous because he would rear and run backward when ridden.
+a classic head and neck.
+He had had 3 years of foxhunting experience, but was dropped off at the hunt's kennels

 Plan Your Vaccination Schedule Now